 a new family, and makes additional space available for animals whose lives are immediately at

 risk.
 Please utilize our Re-homing Packet and our free "Adoptions by Owner" website listings.

 Owner Surrender Dogs: We accept owner surrendered dogs by appointment as space allows.

-For availability and an appointment for your dog’s evaluation please call 280-9632 (Healdsburg)
+To check availability and make an appointment for your dog’s evaluation please call 707-280-9632 (Healdsburg)

 HEALDSBURG FREQUENTLY ASKED QUESTIONS

 Here are some “Frequently Asked Questions” (FAQs) about the Sonoma Humane Society (SHS) and Petaluma Animal Services Foundation (PASF) partnership facility in Healdsburg and the services we provide.

 Q. What is happening with the Healdsburg Animal Shelter building?